weknowtraining/flipflop/README.md

 rake flipflop:features                    # Shows features table
-rake flipflop:turn_on[feature,strategy]   # Enables a feature with the specified strategy rake flipflop:turn_off[feature,strategy]  # Disables a feature with the specified strategy
+rake flipflop:turn_on[feature,strategy]   # Enables a feature with the specified strategy rake flipflop:turn_off[feature,strategy]  # Disables a feature with the specified strategy rake flipflop:clear[feature,strategy]     # Clears a feature with the specified strategy
 ```

 ## Rails requirements